Pokhara Nepal Travel Guide

 Some luxury hotels in Pokhara feature swimming pools.
 Nepal is landlocked, so no ocean beaches exist.

-Several centers at and around Pokhara feature daily yoga and meditation classes.
+Several centers in and around Pokhara feature daily yoga and guided meditation sessions.

 Participate in focused workshops for spiritual practice and studying.